15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Atalaya Castle, also known as Castillo de la Atalaya or Castillo de Villena, is a medieval fortress built by the Almohad Empire at the end of the 12th century.
+Atalaya Castle, also known as Castillo de la Atalaya or Castillo de Villena, is a medieval fortress built by the Almohad Empire in the late 12th century.

-The castle also houses a huge well-lit museum that features ancient artifacts, paintings, and centuries-old documents.
+Inside, there’s a well-lit museum that displays ancient artifacts, paintings, and historical documents.

 10. Ponferrada Castle – León